 By Frederick Webb Hodge in 1906

-The treatment accorded captives was governed by ethical concepts which went hand in hand with clan, gentile, and other blood-related organizations of Indian society.
-From the members of his own group, or what was considered such, certain ethical duties were exacted of an Indian which could not be neglected without destroying the fabric of society or outlawing the transgressor.
+The treatment accorded captives was governed by ethical concepts that went hand in hand with a clan, gentile, and other blood-related organizations of Native American society.
+From the members of his own group, or what was considered such, certain ethical duties were exacted of tribal members which could not be neglected without destroying the fabric of society or outlawing the transgressor.

-Toward other clans or bands of the same tribe, actions were also governed by well recognized customs and usages which had developed over hundreds of years, but with remote bands or tribes, good relations were assured only by some formal peace-making ceremony.
-A peace of this kind was very tenuous; however, especially where there had been a long-standing feud, and might be broken in an instant.
+Toward other clans or bands of the same tribe, actions were also governed by well-recognized customs and usages which had developed over hundreds of years, but with remote bands or tribes, good relations were assured only by some formal peace-making ceremony.
+Peace of this kind was very tenuous; however, especially where there had been a long-standing feud and might be broken in an instant.

 The majority of captives; however, were those taken in war.
 These were considered to have forfeited their lives and to have been actually dead as to their previous existence.
 It was often thought that the captive’s supernatural helper had been destroyed or made to submit to that of the captor, though where not put to death with torture to satisfy the victor’s desire for revenge and to give the captive an opportunity to show his fortitude, he might in a way be reborn by undergoing a form of adoption.

 It is learned from the numerous accounts of white settlers who had been taken by Indians that the principal immediate hardships they endured were due to the rapid movements of their captors in order to escape pursuers and the continual threats to which they were subjected.
 These threats were not usually carried out; however, unless they attempted to escape, were unable to keep up with the band, or unless the band was pursued too hotly.
 Each person taken was considered the property of the one who first laid hands on him, and the character of this individual had much to do in determining the extent of his hardships.